MrPoloGit/microTheia/README.md

 - **Output / debug:** Classification results are available over SPI and through selectable debug/output pins.
 - **Frequency:** 64 MHz on-chip and 32 MHz SPI

-### Project status: Ready for manufacture once migration to new wafer.space template is complete.
+### Project status: Migration to updated template complete.
+Timing closed in new slow corners.
+PASS system level tests but module level tests must be updated to account for new register stages introduced to meet timing in slow corner.

 ## Documentation